angrybacon/doomsday-wiki/markdown/articles/2020/06/22/fat-stacks.md

-Pierce] has the added benefit of being able to deal with a Chalice or Narset in addition to other stack based interaction whereas :card[Flusterstorm] is just generally more efficient, normally able to win a large counterwar by itself (generally only superceeded by an opposing Veil or sometimes another Fluster.
+Pierce] has the added benefit of being able to deal with a Chalice or Narset in addition to other stack based interaction whereas :card[Flusterstorm] is just generally more efficient, normally able to win a large counterwar by itself (generally only superseded by an opposing Veil or sometimes another Fluster.
 Both are of course _soft_ counters and thus, like Daze, can lose effectiveness in a longer game.
 These are perfectly fine to be used in a pile, especially with an excess of {U} available however, unlike the other, more proactive pieces,